acestojanoski/ubuntu-setup-scripts/README.md

 # Linux Setup Scripts

-This is a repository containing scripts for setting up my linux installation
+This is a repository which contains scripts for setting up my linux installation

 ## Contents